The most adorable classic vintage lingerie online. Free Shipping on all UK orders.

 Until the early 20th century stockings were manufactured from wool, cotton or silk prior to the introduction of rayon in the 1920’s as a cheaper alternative to silk.

-The next major development in the hosiery industry resulted from Du Pont’s introduction of Nylon at the World Fair in New York in 1939.
-Nylon was a revelation – just as sheer and glossy as silk and rayon but much harder wearing and without the sensitivity to getting wet.
-The first nylon stockings appeared in New York stores on May 15, 1940, and over 72,000 pairs were sold on the first day alone.
-Unfortunately these extremely popular nylon stockings were only available for a relatively short period due as the US entered World War 2 after the Japanese invasion of Pearl Harbour at the end of 1941 after which the War Production Board immediately announced that Du Pont’s nylon manufacturing would be used exclusively for war materials production.
-The scarcity of nylon stockings led many women to brown their legs and to apply an imaginary seam with an eyebrow pencil to emulate the look.
+The next major development in the hosiery industry was the birth of the nylon market which resulted from Du Pont’s introduction of Nylon at the World Fair in New York in 1939.
+This new Nylon stocking fabric was a revelation – just as sheer and glossy as silk and rayon but much harder wearing and without the sensitivity to getting wet.
+The first non stretch fully fashioned stockings appeared in New York stores on May 15, 1940, and over 72,000 pairs were sold on the first day alone.
+Unfortunately these extremely popular seamed nylon stockings were only available for a relatively short period due as the US entered World War 2 after the Japanese attack on Pearl Harbour at the end of 1941 after which the War Production Board immediately announced that Du Pont’s nylon manufacturing would be used exclusively for war materials production.
+The scarcity of nylon stocking fabric led many women to brown their legs and to apply an imaginary seam with an eyebrow pencil to emulate the look.
 Some cosmetic companies such as Helena Rubinstein even marketed “liquid stockings” for that very purpose.

-1950's fashion nylon stockings - a tribute to vintage glamour
+1950's fashion nylon stockings - a tribute to vintage nylon.

-A fully-fashioned stocking is knitted on a traditional flat bed machine into flat sheets of nylon cut to the shape of a leg (to include a shaped foot, narrow ankle and shaped calf) and sewn together at the back to form a tube.
-The seam therefore exists for practical reasons as opposed to being purely decorative.
-Fully fashioned stockings are most often knitted of 15 denier nylon yarn with no stretch and always have a top welt that is formed by doubling over the fabric and sewing it back on itself.
-A finishing keyhole (loop) always features in the middle of the seam at the back of the welt as a consequence of the manufacturing process.
-Fully fashioned stockings appear long when taken out of their packaging but the volume of the leg will reduce this overall length when worn.
+A fully-fashioned ('FF') stocking is knitted on a traditional flat bed machine into flat sheets of nylon cut to the exact shape of a leg (to include a shaped foot, narrow ankle and shaped calf) and sewn together at the back to form a tube and creating a distinctive seam in the process.
+Because it is a join, the seam therefore exists for practical reasons as opposed to being purely decorative, or 'mock seam'.
+Fully fashioned stockings are most often knitted of 15 denier nylon yarn with no stretch and always have a top welt that is formed by doubling over the fabric and sewing it back on to itself.
+A finishing keyhole (loop) always features in the middle of the seam at the back of the welt as a consequence of this manufacturing process.
+Fully fashioned stockings will appear quite long when taken out of their packaging but the volume of the leg will reduce this overall length when worn.
+For the wearer it is essential to purchase stockings in the correct leg length as pure nylon does not stretch.
 The thicker the calf and the thigh area, the more length will be taken up and this needs to be taken into account in addition to foot size when determining which stocking size will provide the best fit.

-A genuine fully fashioned nylon will feature a keyhole loop, compression stitching, a functional seam and a reinforced heel formed with additional layers of nylon.
-The diagram below highlights the various features
+A genuine fully fashioned nylon stocking will feature a keyhole loop, compression stitching, a genuine seam and a reinforced heel formed with additional layers of nylon.

 Welt – The welt is knitted first on the machines and is a double layer of nylon.
 This is the part of the stocking where the suspenders are attached and needs to be more robust than the rest of the stocking.
 Genuine vintage stockings frequently have writing printed on the welts which adds that extra touch of authenticity and the stockings should be worn with the writing on the outside of each thigh.